hphelion/documentation/cli.unix.2.reference.md

 ###Description
 List the servers in your compute account.
-You may filter the list by server name or ID.
-Optionally, you can specify an availability zone.
+Filter the list by server name or ID, or specify an availability zone.

 ###Examples
 List the servers: